-Following your examination with your doctor, some patients with stage IB melanoma may be offered a further staging test called a sentinel lymph node biopsy to detect whether there has been any spread of the melanoma.
+Following your examination with your doctor, stage II melanoma patients may be offered a further staging test called a sentinel lymph node biopsy to detect whether there has been any spread of the melanoma.
 If melanoma spreads from the skin, it tends to spread first to the nearest lymph glands.